Read on to learn everything you need to know about Beyond Meat competitors.

 The company is one of the most popular, and growing, vegan companies.

-Over 450 employees are working for Beyond Meat and their products are sold in many territories around the world.
+Beyond Meat has over 450 employees and its products are sold in many territories around the world.

-The company is listed on Nasdaq under the ticker symbol BYND and is included in the Russell 1000 component, a stock market index.
+The company is listed on Nasdaq under the ticker symbol BYND and is included in the Russell 1000 stock market index.

-Beyond Meat’s first product was the chicken-free strips which were released in 2012.
+Beyond Meat’s first product was chicken-free strips, released in 2012.

-The company signed a contract with Whole Foods which saw its plant-based products stocked across America.
+The company signed a contract with Whole Foods which saw its plant-based meats products stocked across America.

 Walmart has begun to stock Beyond Meat and the company has expanded internationally through partnerships with Tesco in the UK and Tim Hortons in Canada.